Beverley Knight: Accolades

 Knight appointed a Member of the Order of the British Empire in the 2006 Birthday Honours for services to music.
 The award was bestowed by Queen Elizabeth II at a ceremony at Buckingham Palace in February 2007.
 After the ceremony Knight remarked that the recognition "reflects not only on my whole career but the work I do for charities, which is immensely important to me.
 I do not do that to be awarded for it, I just do it because it's in my heart, but to be recognised for it, hopefully will put the magnifying glass on to them as well".

 In September 2005 Knight was presented with an honorary degree from the University of Wolverhampton "in recognition of her outstanding contribution to music and the local community, and in recognition of her extensive charity work."
 Upon being made a Doctor of Music, she stated she was proud to be black, female, and British, adding: "it is still all me, I have not forgotten my roots."

 On 7 January 2010 Knight won an edition of the BBC's television quiz series Celebrity Mastermind, answering questions on "The Life and Times of Prince".
 Knight's chosen charity for the show was the Terrence Higgins Trust.

-She performed "I Am What I Am" on Wednesday 29 August 2012 at the Paralympics Opening Ceremony.
+On 29 August 2012 during the 2012 Summer Paralympics opening ceremony, Knight, deaf performer Caroline Parker and Lizzie Emeh appeared on stage to close the opening ceremony with a performance of "I Am What I Am".
+The performers and the audience joined in the song using sign-language.

 On 16 May 2018, Knight was presented with the Freedom of the City of Wolverhampton.
 Knight said "this personal award which I'm able to share with the whole city is beautiful.
 I was born and raised in Wolverhampton and to have such an accolade given to me is seismic".
 On Twitter the following day, Knight continued "I am now an honorary Freeman of the City of Wolverhampton.
 There are only around 30 in the city's history.
 Disclaimer: My eye[sic] are red from tears of joy".